Distribution

 A weak booking engine kills direct bookings at the converse end of the funnel: traffic arrives, then bounces.
 The seven booking engine attributes that move conversion:

-Mobile-first design: 65-75% of direct booking traffic is mobile in 2026.
-Anything below 4-out-of-5 stars on the Google PageSpeed mobile audit is bleeding conversions.
+Mobile-first design: direct booking traffic is heavily mobile in 2026.
+Treat weak Google PageSpeed mobile scores as a conversion-risk signal, not a cosmetic issue.

 Calendar UX: large tap targets, clear date selection, real-time availability.
-Calendars that require 4+ taps to pick dates underperform 2-tap calendars by 20-30%.
+Calendars that require too many taps lose guests before they compare rates.

 Rate plan clarity: each plan named clearly, with what is included visible without click-through.